The adapter requires at least preCICE v2.0. It was developed and tested again code_aster v14.4 and v14.6.

 code_aster and the bundled dependencies will now be built.
 This can take a while.

-After the installation is done, check that all tools have been installed correctly.
-If a tool was not installed correctly, one should go through the log file, and try to run the installation again.
-Alternatively, a tool can be installed manually, and its home directory can be set in
+After the installation is done, check that all dependencies have been installed correctly.
+If a dependency was not installed correctly, go through the log file, and try to run the installation again.
+Alternatively, install the dependency manually and specify its path in

 Once the solver has been installed successfully, add the following line to the bashrc (run